-The Subdistrict #1 Board of Managers decided to focus their monetary resources towards Rio Grande CREP signup incentives during the 2015 Plan Year.
-Temporary fallow programs that were implemented in 2012 and 2013 for Subdistrict #1 were not applied in 2015.
-Preventive Planting Insurance programs within the Subdistrict did partially retire groundwater use on approximately 17,000 acres in 2015.
+The Subdistrict #1 Board of Managers decided to focus their monetary resources towards Rio Grande CREP signup incentives during the 2016 Plan Year.
+Temporary fallow programs that were implemented in 2012 and 2013 for Subdistrict #1 were not applied in 2016.
+Preventive Planting Insurance programs within the Subdistrict did partially retire groundwater use on approximately 7,868 acres in 2016.

 Local USDA FSA field offices located in Alamosa, Rio Grande, and Saguache Counties, and Subdistrict #1 staff implemented the Rio Grande CREP signup process beginning in May 2013, under the 2008 Farm Bill.
-Local agricultural banks located in Subdistrict #1, which are involved with financing CREP parcels with Subdistrict participants, were an integral part of this process as well.
 Subdistrict #1's Board of Managers immediately began soliciting interest in this program by offering additional sign-up incentives for CREP contracts executed in the Subdistrict by September 30, 2013.
 As of September 30, 2013, the Subdistrict had finalized FSA CRP-1 Contracts for 1,103.3 acres in Permanent Water Retirement and 1,049.9 acres in 15-Year Water Retirement for a total of 2,153.2 acres, reducing consumption approximately 4,300 acre-feet.
 The start date for all of these contracts was October 1, 2013.

 On November 1, 2013, Congress did not extend the 2008 Farm Bill and CRP-CREP signup throughout the nation was discontinued.
 As of the November 1, 2013, FSA Field Offices in the San Luis Valley could no longer authorize CREP CRP-1 contracts until a New Farm Bill was passed.
-Subdistrict #1's Board of Managers and staff continued garnering interest from participants through educational sessions during the 2013-14 winter months.
 The United States Congress passed the new Farm Bill in early February 2014.
 In May 2014, State and local FSA Offices resumed sign-up for the Rio Grande CREP under the new Farm Bill.